luxigo/MereProof/README.md

 As part of the hackathon, the worfklow for anchoring hashes, building and verifying proofs anchored on Alephium (using this project from AngularJS 1.8.3 was implemented in project Merklizer (branch hackathon): https://github.com/luxigo/merklizer/tree/hackathon  (more exactly here: https://github.com/luxigo/merklizer/tree/hackathon/webapp/client/app)

-You can see what was written during the hackaton in this parent project with eg: "git diff origin/hackathon -b" or with https://github.com/alsenet-labs/merklizer/compare/master...luxigo:merklizer:hackathon.patch
+You can see what was written during the hackaton in this parent project to reach to inital goal with eg: "git diff origin/hackathon -b" or with https://github.com/alsenet-labs/merklizer/compare/master...luxigo:merklizer:hackathon.patch

 ## Build